7 Best Sales Analytics Software on G2: My Go-to Picks (2026)

 All in all, Clari is designed for companies that have outgrown basic sales dashboards and want analytics that actively guide revenue strategy.
 It’s especially well-suited for mid-market and enterprise sales teams that need deeper visibility into pipeline movement, more confident forecasting, and a tighter alignment between insights and execution.

-With a strong 4.6 out of 5 G2 rating and 97% of users giving it 4 stars or higher, it’s a platform I’d recommend to any organization looking to bring more clarity and precision to their revenue operations.
+With a strong 4.6 out of 5 G2 rating, it’s a platform I’d recommend to any organization looking to bring more clarity and precision to their revenue operations.

 What I like about Clari: